-7. Reporting Requirements
+8. Reporting Requirements

-a.
-The federal reporting requirements are described in the Federal Assistance Reporting

-Checklist, Attachment 3 of the DOE Award.
+- a.
+The federal reporting requirements are described in the Federal Assistance Reporting Checklist, Attachment 2 of the DOE Award. - b.

-- b.
 CEC's noncompliance with reporting requirements may result in withholding of future payments, suspension, or termination of the Award, and withholding of future federal awards. - c.
 Subrecipient must assist CEC with meeting all federal reporting requirements by maintaining sufficient records to substantiate the required information and, upon request by CEC or DOE, provide information for reporting purposes within the timeframe requested.
-Failure to by Subrecipient to comply with this requirement is a material breach of this Agreement.
+Failure to by Subrecipient to comply with this requirement is a material breach of this Agreement. - d.
+Scientific and Technical Information (STI) generated under this Award will be submitted to DOE via the Office of Scientific and Technical Information's Energy Link system.
+STI submitted under this Award will be disseminated via DOE's OSTI.gov website subject to approved access limitations.
+Citations for journal articles produced under the Award will appear on the DOE PAGES website.
+STI submitted to E-Link must not contain any Protected Personal Identifiable Information (PII), limited rights data (proprietary data), classified information, information subject to export control classification, or other information not subject to release.

-8. Stewardship
+9. Stewardship

-The DOE, National Nuclear Security Administration (NNSA) and the CEC will exercise normal stewardship in overseeing the project activities performed under this federal grant agreement.
-Stewardship Activities include, but are not limited to, conducting site visits; reviewing performance and financial reports; providing assistance and/or temporary intervention in unusual circumstances to correct deficiencies that develop during the project; assuring compliance with terms and conditions; and reviewing technical performance after project completion to ensure that the project objectives have been accomplished.
+CEC and the Office of State and Community Energy Programs (SCEP) within DOE will exercise normal stewardship in overseeing the project activities performed under this federal grant agreement.
+Stewardship Activities include, but are not limited to, conducting site visits; reviewing performance and financial reports; providing technical assistance and/or temporary intervention in unusual circumstances to address deficiencies that develop during the project; assuring compliance with terms and conditions; and reviewing technical performance after project completion to ensure that the project objectives have been accomplished.

-9. Site Visits
+10. Site Visits

-The CEC, DOE and NNSA's authorized representatives have the right to make site visits at reasonable times to review project accomplishments and management control systems and to provide technical assistance, if required.
+The CEC and DOE's authorized representatives have the right to make site visits at reasonable times to review project accomplishments and management control systems and to provide technical assistance, if required.
 The Subrecipient must provide, and must require its lower tier subrecipients to provide, reasonable access to facilities, office space, resources, and assistance for the safety and convenience of the United States Government and CEC representatives in the performance of their duties.
 All site visits and evaluations must be performed in a manner that does not unduly interfere with or delay the work.

-10. Audits
+11. Audits

 - a.
 Subrecipient and its lower tier subrecipients, contractors, and subcontractors must provide any information, documents, site access, or other assistance requested by DOE or Federal auditing agencies (e.g., DOE Inspector General, Government Accountability Office) for the purpose of audits and investigations.
 Such assistance may include, but is not limited to, reasonable access to records of the Subrecipient and its lower tier subrecipients, contractors, and subcontractors relating to this Agreement. - b.
-Consistent with 2 CFR part 200 as amended by 2 CFR part 910, DOE may audit the financial records or administrative records of the Subrecipient and its lower tier subrecipients, contractors, and subcontractors relating to this Award at any time.
+Consistent with 2 CFR part 200 as amended by 2 CFR part 910, DOE may audit the financial records or administrative records of the Subrecipient and its lower tier subrecipients, contractors, and subcontractors relating to this Agreement at any time.
 Government-initiated audits are generally paid for by DOE. - c.
 DOE may conduct a final audit at the end of the project period (or the termination of the Award, if applicable).
 Upon completion of the audit, the Subrecipient and its lower tier subrecipients, contractors, and subcontractors are required to refund to DOE any payments for costs that were determined to be unallowable.
 If the audit has not been performed or completed prior to the closeout of the award, DOE retains the right to recover an appropriate amount after fully considering the recommendations on disallowed costs resulting from the final audit.

-11. Refund Obligation
+12. Refund Obligation